Table of Contents

 Evidence After Infection

-Multiple studies report spike/peptide or encoding nucleic acid beyond acute infection; assays, matrices, and specificity vary.
-The table below summarizes key findings:
+Multiple studies report spike/peptides or encoding nucleic acid beyond acute infection.
+Assays, matrices, and specificity vary.

 PMID: 36734076